 Tigers, Habitats and People

-The main aim of the second phase going from 2019 - 2023 is to continue working in areas where funding is desperately needed and to create a sense of self-sufficiency, so projects are sustainable in the long-term beyond the lifespan of funding programs.
+The initiative is funded by The German Cooperation via KfW Development Bank, over two phases.
+The first phase is being implemented from 2014 to 2020 and the second one from 2019 to 2023.
+The main aim of the second phase is to continue working in areas where funding is desperately needed and to create a sense of self-sufficiency, so projects are sustainable in the long-term beyond the lifespan of funding programs.